-This super simple balsamic grilled chicken will be your new favorite dinner idea!
+This super simple balsamic grilled chicken will be your new favorite dinner idea.
 Made with a 5-ingredient balsamic chicken marinade, this balsamic chicken recipe is done and on the table in under 20 minutes!
+Great for cookouts, summer BBQ’s, potlucks and a fantastic make-ahead meal prep option.

 This post may contain affiliate links.
 Delightful E Made is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.

 Do you and your family enjoy grilled chicken?
-If you’re anything like our family, chicken is on the table at least once a week, because it’s something everyone enjoys.
-Not only is it a great healthy option for lunch or dinner, but chicken can often be a blank canvas to be dresses up with just about any sauces, rubs and marinades.
+If you’re anything like our family, grilled chicken is on the table at least once a week, because it’s something everyone enjoys.
+Not only is it a great healthy option for lunch or dinner, but chicken can often be a blank canvas to be dresses up with just about any sauce, rub or marinade.

-This fantastic Brown Sugar Balsamic Grilled Chicken is one of those amazing chicken recipes, perfect for throwing on the grill any night of the week!
+This fantastic Brown Sugar Balsamic Grilled Chicken is one of those amazing chicken recipes, perfect for throwing on the grill any night of the week.
+I’ve been making this 5 ingredient marinade for almost 10 years and it is a foolproof way to add flavor and juciness to chicken breasts and thighs.
 The flavors are fantastic, as the balsamic vinegar and brown sugar work together to make a sweet, and slightly tangy flavor to every bite of this juicy grilled chicken.

 Not only is this amazing balsamic grilled chicken absolutely delicious, it’s incredibly simple to make.
 It’s done in a little less than 20 minutes, which means it’s perfect for the busiest of nights.
 Here’s the easy steps to making the marinade and grilling up a fantastic dinner!

 I like to marinate in a resealable zip bag, as it’s really easy to coat the chicken, however a resealable container or deep dish covered with plastic wrap works well also.
-I then toss the marinated chicken in the fridge.
+From here, place the bag of marinated chicken in your refrigerator to marinate.

 Another recipe where I use a similar balsamic marinade is my Grilled Steak Kabobs and my Air Fryer Boneless Chicken Thighs recipes.